No. 30 Squadron RAF: Second World War (1939–1945)

 After the losses during the fall of Greece and the Battle of Crete, the squadron was rebuilt as a fighter unit equipped with Hawker Hurricanes and employed on night defence of Alexandria and shipping protection patrols before moving on to operations in the Western Desert.

 When the situation in the Far East worsened, the squadron was ordered to reinforce allied forces in Java, but by the time the squadron left Egypt, Java, had already fallen, and the squadron was ferried by the Royal Navy aircraft carrier to Ceylon arriving on 6 March 1942, just in time to assist in resisting the Japanese carrier strike against the island.
 This raid took place on 5 April 1942 with twenty-one aircraft being launched from its base at RAF Ratmalana whilst under heavy fire from Japanese aircraft.
 Seven of the squadron's Hurricanes were lost, with five of its pilots being killed or dying later of wounds received during the battle.
 It claimed fourteen Japanese aircraft shot down, together with six probably destroyed and five damaged, out of a total claim for the whole of the island's defences of twenty-four shot down, seven probables and nine damaged.
 In fact, the Japanese lost seven aircraft, with a further fifteen damaged.
+For the rest of 1942 and 1943, the squadron remained on Ceylon, where it carried out target towing as well as maintaining its aircrew's training.

 On 28 January 1944, the squadron left Ceylon for the Burma front, flying escort missions for Douglas Dakota and Curtiss C-46 transport aircraft over the Kaladan valley.
 In March, it added night ground-attack sorties against river craft to its escort duties, and moved to Comilla on 10 April 1944.